microsoft/dicom-server/docs/concepts/change-feed.md

 You can process these change events asynchronously, incrementally, or in-full.
 Any number of client applications can independently read the Change Feed, in parallel, and at their own pace.

+As of v2 of the API, the Change Feed can be queried for a particular time window.

 ## API Design

 The API exposes two `GET` endpoints for interacting with the Change Feed.
 A typical flow for consuming the Change Feed is [provided below](#example-usage-flow).